Safest Teeth Whiteners

-Your insurance company may pay for a certain amount of your clear aligner treatment, or it may cover a specific dollar amount.
+Your insurance company may pay for a certain amount of your clear aligner treatment or cover a specific dollar amount.

 Usually, there is a lifetime cap on the amount insurance will cover for orthodontic treatment.

-Even without orthodontic coverage, which can be costly alone, there are other ways to save on orthodontic treatment.
+However, insurance can be pricey on its own.
+If you can’t afford orthodontic coverage, there are other ways to save on orthodontic treatment.

 It is up to you to decide if orthodontic insurance is worth it.
 You can meet with a local orthodontist to determine an estimate of costs without insurance.
-This can help determine if you can afford treatment without insurance or need to look for alternative options.
+This can help determine if you can afford treatment without insurance or need alternative options.